 Be sure you have the correct connector or adapter for your desktop PC so you won't have to make another trip to the store before you can use your new PC.
 Either a DVI or HDMI connection is full digital and necessary for full HD (1920X1080) resolution.
 Either HDMI and Display Port are used for 4k resolution.

-I recommend a PC with a HDMI connection paired with at least a Full HD (1920X1080) screen, if you can afford it.
-4K is recommended for extra-large displays (27" and larger).
+I recommend a PC with a HDMI connection paired with at least a Full HD (1920X1080) resolution screen with in-Plane Switching (IPS) panel technology, if you can possibly afford it.

 I also recommend a Full HD (1920X1080) display for your new laptop PC.
 4K displays on laptops are nice (and pricy) but will run down your battery much faster.